A location is a (sub)section within a publication, like the homepage, the lifestyle section, or the daily newsletter.

 To create a new position, click the Create a position button.

-To edit a postion, click the name of the position or click the edit icon for the position you want to edit.
+To edit a position, click the name of the position you want to modify or click the edit icon .

 To copy a position, click the copy icon for the position you want to copy.